prof-sky/simplipfy/Lcapy-Stripped/Non-Lcapy-Files/changeNote.md

 user and the transformation of the components as well.
 Therefore, there are tree new values in the export-Jason convVal1 convVal2 and convRes these are populated if on of the values value1 value2 or result values can be transformed.
 Also, there is an omega_0 value for AC analysis.
+Prefixes for values are added when the calculation is not in impedance.
+The Prefixes available are available by importing: from sympy.physics.units.prefixes import PREFIXES Values are round to max.
+3 decimal places.

 ## 1.22+InskaLE.0.6
 show dots on branch knots, when there are more than two occurrences of the same node in the circuit.